sertit/eoreader/docs/main_features.md

 ### Orbit direction

 Get product optical direction (useful especially for SAR data), as a {meth}`~eoreader.product.OrbitDirection` (`ASCENDING` or `DESCENDING`).
-Always specified in the metadata for SAR sensors, set to `DESCENDING` by default for optical data if not existing.
+Always specified in the metadata for SAR constellations, set to `DESCENDING` by default for optical data if not existing.

 ```python
 >>>  # Get orbit direction